-Why Is Dehydrator Temperature so Important?
+Why Is Dehydrate Temp so Important?

 Dehydrating your food not only gives you space and lets you keep your food longer; it can also double the amount of antioxidants in some fruits.
 You have to do it right in order to make the food safe and nutritious.